Contex/XenAPI/README.md

-XenForoAPI
+XenAPI
 ==========

-This class can be used to use XenForo's function in other PHP projects.
-One class to rule them all.
+This REST API can be used to use XenForo's function.

 Copyright (c) 2011-2012, Contex <http://www.contex.me>

-XenForoAPI is licensed under GNU LESSER GENERAL PUBLIC LICENSE Version 3.
+XenAPI is licensed under GNU LESSER GENERAL PUBLIC LICENSE Version 3.